Trailing Pacific Blackberry; aka:

 -Ralph Waldo Emerson

-(1803-1882)The name Rubus ursinus alludes to these berries attraction to bears.
-At SinLur Gardens, this native little blackberry creeps out of the surrounding woods to invade all the primary gardens & is pulled out regularly.
+(1803-1882)The name Rubus ursinus alludes to these berries' attractiveness to bears.
+This native little blackberry creeps out of the surrounding woods to invade gardens of Western Washington.
 It likes to creep around very close to the ground, but in spring it will reach upward for sunlight & climb into shrubs.

 It cohabits naturally with our local evergreen huckleberry, salal, & Pacific rhododendrons.
-Though these small vines can be pesky, it is actually a relief to see such an extensive area where an authentic native blackberry dominates, & where the invasive 'Himalaya Giant' has not gotten a foothold displacing native flora.
+Though this small vine can be pesky, encountering it in extensive areas as the dominant blackberry can be a relief, in places where the invasive 'Himalaya Giant' blackberry has not yet gotten a foothold displacing native flora.

 Though commonest west of the Cascades & along the coast from northern California to British Columbia, it can also be found as far inland as Idaho & as far south as Baja California.
-Their tendency to invade gardens that are near woods extends to a fondness for the ground under grape arbors in Northwest vineyards.
-Yet being native plants, they are not really troublesome & are easily managed & don't actually compete with the grapes or orchards even if the trailing blackberries are allowed to go a little rampant.
-In any typical garden, a heavy pair of gloves is all it takes to restrict them.
+Its tendency to invade gardens that are near woods extends to a fondness for the ground under grape arbors in Northwest vineyards.

-It cannot compete harvest-wise with the 'Himalaya Giant' whose enormous fruits fill a bucket quickly & are exceedingly sweet, but the wilder flavor of jams & preserves from the trailing native has unique charm.
-As fresh fruit or frozen, they store a bit better than the 'Himalaya Giant' which quickly goes all mushy.
+Although it cannot compete harvest-wise with the 'Himalaya Giant,' whose enormous fruits fill a bucket quickly & are exceedingly sweet, the wilder flavor of jams & preserves from the trailing native has unique charm.
+As fresh fruit or frozen, the native berries store a bit better than the 'Himalaya Giant' which quickly go all mushy.

-They thrive in a wide range of conditions including in places with seasonal flooding but dry summers, in poor soil or good soil, as undergrowth in shady woodlands & especially bright shade, or out in the open in full sun where they will weave a stickery carpet of vines.
-Here in Kitsap county they are semi-evergreen though at higher elevations or further north into British Columbia it is a deciduous stickery vine.
+Pacific blackberries thrive in a wide range of conditions including in places with seasonal flooding but dry summers, in poor soil or good soil, as undergrowth in shady woodlands & especially bright shade, or out in the open in full sun where they will weave a stickery carpet of vines.
+Here in Kitsap County they are semi-evergreen, though at higher elevations or further north into British Columbia they are deciduous stickery vines.

 copyright © by Paghat the Ratgirl